Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 You can expect hair shedding after an FUT hair transplant as it is a normal part of the healing process.

-Shock loss typically begins 2 to 4 weeks post-transplant due to the trauma caused to the scalp during the procedure according to the detailed article titled An Analysis of Risk Factors of Recipient Site Temporary Effluvium After Follicular Unit Excision: A Single-Center Retrospective Study.
+Shock loss begins 2 to 4 weeks post-transplant due to the trauma caused to the scalp during the procedure according to the detailed article titled An Analysis of Risk Factors of Recipient Site Temporary Effluvium After Follicular Unit Excision: A Single-Center Retrospective Study.
 (2023).
 This shedding is temporary and does not affect the long-term success of the transplant.

 What Activities Should Be Avoided After FUT Transplant?